unrealcv/unrealcv.github.io/_pages/getting_started.md

 # Getting Started

-In this page, we will demonstrate how to use an external program to control a game.
+This tutorial will demonstrate how to use an external program to control the camera game.
 The external program can be the intelligent agent you are working on.

 <!-- Here we will use RealisticRendering as an example.
 [RealisticRendering](https://docs.unrealengine.com/latest/INT/Resources/Showcases/RealisticRendering/) is a demo created by Epic Games to showcase the rendering ability of UnrealEngine. -->